lee-yunseok/jekyll-personal-website/README.md

 #### Disqus comment

 People can leave comments on your posts.
-Add your site and just type your [disqus short name](https://help.disqus.com/en/articles/1717111-what-s-a-shortname).
+Add your site and just type your [Disqus short name](https://help.disqus.com/en/articles/1717111-what-s-a-shortname).
 Leave it blank if you don't want it.

 `disqus`: Your Disqus short name.